PODI4105 Podiatric Medicine 2

 - This unit is designed to further expand students' understanding of the scientific basis and practice of podiatric medicine and to make their clinical experiences the following year more meaningful.
 The unit focuses on common foot pathological conditions encountered in the practice of podiatry.
 Various aspects are explored such as biomechanics, dermatological, podopediatrics, circulatory and neurological disorders.
 The teaching is taught through lectures, PBLs and selected laboratory sessions.

-- Students are able to (1) describe the pathomechanics and conservative treatment of common foot deformities/pathologies.; (2) discuss the atielogy clinical features and management of common dermatological conditions.; (3) describe the clinical presentation of selected neurological conditions.; (4) discuss clinical presentation of vascular diseases in the lower extremity; (5) search and critically review literature on nominated podiatric topic; (6) assess and differentiate normal and pathological gait; (7) Discuss normal milestones of development; (8) discuss clinical presentation and objective tests used to assess congenital dislocation of the hip; (9) discuss clinical presentation of common paediatric conditions .; (10) understand the clinical features of an abnormal gait; (11) discuss patient education of dermatological, vascular, musculoskeletal and neurological conditions affecting the foot and ankle.; (12) describe health care needs of Aboriginal and Torres Strait Islander people.; (13) understand the pattern of specific Podiatric Conditions in population groups; and (14) display professional behaviour in a variety of clinical/educational settings.
+- Students are able to (1) describe the pathomechanics and conservative treatment of common foot deformities/pathologies; (2) discuss the atielogy clinical features and management of common dermatological conditions; (3) describe the clinical presentation of selected neurological conditions; (4) discuss clinical presentation of vascular diseases in the lower extremity; (5) search and critically review literature on a nominated podiatric topic; (6) assess and differentiate normal and pathological gait; (7) discuss normal milestones of development; (8) discuss clinical presentation and objective tests used to assess congenital dislocation of the hip; (9) discuss clinical presentation of common paediatric conditions; (10) understand the clinical features of an abnormal gait; (11) discuss patient education of dermatological, vascular, musculoskeletal and neurological conditions affecting the foot and ankle; (12) describe healthcare needs of Aboriginal and Torres Strait Islander people; (13) understand the pattern of specific podiatric conditions in population groups; and (14) display professional behaviour in a variety of clinical/educational settings.

 - Typically this unit is assessed in the following ways: (1) written examination; (2) assignment; and (3) in-training assessment.
 Further information is available in the unit outline.